> Performed visual inspection

 Prioritization began by performing an evaluation of each pavement area.
 The process began with a two-staged approach.
 First, a visual inspection was performed.
 Next, a geotechnical survey was conducted.

-The process was performed under the governance of the StructureTec Pavement Group, which consists of a civil engineering team with extensive experience in pavement condition assessments and design.
+The process was performed under the governance of the StructureTec Pavement Management Group, which consists of a civil engineering team with extensive experience in pavement condition assessments and design.
 The site was evaluated as follows: